elysio2/comp472-a2/README.md

 # comp472-a2

-This is a jupyter notebook project, using python 3, not requiring any additional modules except those ioncluded in python (queue, time, random, collections).
+This is a jupyter notebook project, using python 3, not requiring any additional modules except those included in python (queue, time, random, collections).

 Heuristics: